iteratelabs/cassia-ruby/README.md

 access_controller.discover_all_char(router: "CC:1B:E0:E7:FE:F8", device_mac: "CC:1B:E0:E7:FE:F9")
 device.characteristics
 ```
-`access_controller` is a `Cassia::AccessController` object which contains attributes and structures of a Cassia access controller.

 `router` is the MAC address of the router that is currently connected to the access controller.